 - Avoid dependency on medicines: While painkillers may temporarily relieve pain, the effect they can have on kidneys and liver may prove fatal over the long term.
 That’s why it is recommended to opt for physiotherapy to deal with chronic pain.
-It is considered a safer and more effective alternative than pain control medication.

 Who can benefit from physiotherapy?

 People of all ages can benefit from physiotherapy, be it a child suffering from cerebral palsy or an elderly person suffering from osteoporosis.
 If you or your loved one experience any kind of ailment, physiotherapy, at the beginner or advanced level, can set you on the road to recovery and help you maintain overall physical well-being.

 If you have any of the following conditions, consider looking into physiotherapy for long-term benefits

 - Back/lower back pain